Definition of NDR - Network Detection and Response

 • Scalability and Performance: Consider the scalability of the solution to accommodate your network's size and growth.
 Verify its performance capabilities to handle high network traffic volumes without impacting network performance or causing latency issues.

 • Integration and Compatibility: Determine how well the NDR solution integrates with your existing security infrastructure and tools.
 Compatibility with your network architecture, security information, and event management (SIEM) system, and other security solutions can streamline operations and enhance threat response.
+As many industries adopt a cloud-first approach, ensure the NDR solution is cloud-ready and can work in multi-cloud environments.

 • Usability and Reporting: Evaluate the user interface and ease of use of the NDR solution.
 Look for intuitive dashboards, customizable reports, and alerting mechanisms that provide actionable insights and facilitate efficient incident response.